danyaberezun/KEEPs/README.md

 The issue with return type inference is backed by the fact that we lose the local context where the value was created before we merge values from different branches.
-Additionally, we do not have this context in the moment this value assigned to the variable.
+Additionally, we do not have this context at the moment this value assigned to the variable.
 More precisely, for this code:

 ```Kotlin